JackSzwergold/Preworn-Main/markdown/tutorials/Developing With MAMP 2.md

 ### Let’s get started.

-First determine what your local machine’s Bonjour MDNS hostname is by going to the command line & typing 'hostname' like so:
+First determine what your local machine’s Bonjour MDNS hostname is by going to the command line and typing 'hostname' like so:

 	hostname